freedomofpress/securedrop-docs/docs/admin/workstation_reference/workstation_updates.rst

    The error displayed when the preflight updater does not successfully complete the update.

-This guide offers troubleshooting steps for common update issues.
+Below are some troubleshooting steps for common update issues.

 Step 1: Locate the updater log